University of Iowa

 Grant in 2019

 3D Health Solutions, based in Ames, Iowa, specializes in developing 3D canine organoid models derived from adult stem cells.
 These models mimic the structure and function of real organs, enabling more accurate and humane pre-clinical drug testing.
-The company's technology accelerates drug screening, improves prediction of drug behavior in the body, and reduces the need for live animal testing, thereby enhancing the efficiency and ethics of drug discovery processes.
+The company's technology accelerates drug screening, improves prediction of drug bioavailability, and allows clients to assess therapeutic effects early in the development process, thereby reducing the need for live animal testing.

 ActiBioMotion